dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ##Section III - MRJob

-For this section you will need the MRJob python library.
-For installation instructions, go to: https://github.com/Yelp/mrjob
+For this section you will need the MRJob Python library.
+For installation instructions, go to: [https://github.com/Yelp/mrjob](https://github.com/Yelp/mrjob).

 We'll first discuss a couple of key aspects of MRJob such as modes, protocols, and partitioning, before diving into the implementation.
 We'll also provide an illustrated example of partitioning.

 ###III.A.
 MRJob Modes

-MRJob has three modes that correspond to different hadoop environments.
+MRJob has three modes that correspond to different Hadoop environments.

 ####Local mode
-Local mode simulates hadoop streaming, but does not require an actual hadoop installation.
+Local mode simulates Hadoop Streaming, but does not require an actual Hadoop installation.
 This is great for testing out small jobs.
-However, local mode does not suport `'-k2,2nr'` type of sorting, i.e. sorting by numeric value, as it is not capable of hadoop .jar library files (such as `KeyBasedComparator`).
+However, local mode does not suport `'-k2,2nr'` type of sorting, i.e. sorting by numeric value, as it is not capable of Hadoop .jar library files (such as `KeyBasedComparator`).
 A workaround is to make sure numbers are converted to strings with a fixed length, and sorted by reverse order of their values.
 For positive integers, this can be done by: ``` sys.maxint - value ``` We include Local Mode implementation for completeness (see below).

 ####Hadoop mode
-MRJob is capable of dispatching runners in a environment where hadoop is installed.
-User-authored MRJob python files are treated as shell scripts, and submitted to hadoop streaming as mapreduce jobs.
-MRJob allows users to specify configurations supported by hadoop streaming via the jobconf dictionary, either as part of MRStep or MRJob itself (which will be applied to all steps).
-The python dictionary is serialized into command line arguments, and passed to the hadoop streaming jar file.
-(See https://pythonhosted.org/mrjob/guides/configs-hadoopy-runners.html for further documentation of hadoop mode).
+MRJob is capable of dispatching runners in a environment where Hadoop is installed.
+User-authored MRJob Python files are treated as shell scripts, and submitted to Hadoop streaming as MapReduce jobs.
+MRJob allows users to specify configurations supported by Hadoop streaming via the jobconf dictionary, either as part of MRStep or MRJob itself (which will be applied to all steps).
+The Python dictionary is serialized into command line arguments, and passed to the Hadoop streaming jar file.
+(See [https://pythonhosted.org/mrjob/guides/configs-Hadoopy-runners.html](https://pythonhosted.org/mrjob/guides/configs-Hadoopy-runners.html) for further documentation of Hadoop mode).

 ####EMR/Dataproc mode
-In addition, MRJob supports running mapreduce jobs on a vendor-provided hadoop runtime environment such as AWS Elastic MapReduce or Google Dataproc.
-The configuration and setup is very similar to hadoop mode (-r hadoop) with the following key differences:
+In addition, MRJob supports running MapReduce jobs on a vendor-provided Hadoop runtime environment such as AWS Elastic MapReduce or Google Dataproc.
+The configuration and setup is very similar to Hadoop mode (-r Hadoop) with the following key differences:
 * Vendor-specific credentials (such as AWS key and secret).
-* Vendor-specific bootstrap process (for instance, configure python version, and install third party libraries upon initialization).
+* Vendor-specific bootstrap process (for instance, configure Python version, and install third party libraries upon initialization).
 * Use platform's native "step" management process (eg. AWS Steps).
 * Use vendor-provided data storage and transportation (eg. use S3 for input/output on EMR).

-The api surface for -r emr and -r hadoop are almost identical, but the performance profiles can be drastically different.
+The api surface for -r emr and -r Hadoop are almost identical, but the performance profiles can be drastically different.

 ###III.B.
 MRJob Protocols

-At a high level, a `Protocol` is a gateway between the hadoop streaming world, and the MRJob/Python world.
-It translates raw bytes (text) into (key, value) pairs as some python data structure, and vice versa.
+At a high level, a `Protocol` is a gateway between the Hadoop Streaming world, and the MRJob/Python world.
+It translates raw bytes (text) into (key, value) pairs as some Python data structure, and vice versa.
 An MRJob protocol has the following interface: it is a class with a pair of functions `read` (which converts raw bytes to (key, value) pairs) and `write` which converts (key, value) pairs back to bytes/text:

 <!-- HTML generated using hilite.me --><div style="margin:20px 0; background: #f8f8f8; overflow:auto;width:auto;border:0;border-width:.0;padding:.0;"><pre style="margin: 0; line-height: 125%"><span style="color: #008000; font-weight: bold">class</span> <span style="color: #0000FF; font-weight: bold">Protocol</span>(<span style="color: #008000">object</span>):
     <span style="color: #008000; font-weight: bold">def</span> <span style="color: #0000FF">read</span>(<span style="color: #008000">self</span>, line):